freedomai-lab/freedomai-lab.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page

 ---
-The current focus of the NLP group in HKU includes:<br>
+The current focus of the NLP group in CUHKSZ includes:<br>
-&#8226; Pretraining algorithms, including novel objectives, neural network architectures and distillation methods;<br>
-&#8226; Semantic parsing, natural language interfaces, human-computer interaction (HCI);<br>
-&#8226; Dialog systems, long text generation and automatic evaluation;<br>
-&#8226; Machine Translation, especially in the settings of simultaneous and multimodal MT.<br><br>
+1. Democratizing large language models;<br>
+2. Medical large language models;<br>
+3. Multilingual large language models;<br>
+4. Agents, Tools, HCI, and RAG in large language models;<br>
+5. Evaluation and understanding of large language models;<br>
+6. Core applications of NLP and speech.
+7. LLM applications in other fields.<br><br>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.